kensanata/oddmuse6/README.md

 docker run --rm -p 10000:10000 edit
 ```

+## Test

+The `Makefile` has a `test` target.

+## Deployment

+If you look at the `.cro.yml` file you'll find a section with
+environment variables with which to configure the wiki.

+`storage` is the class handling your storage requirements.
+The default
+is `Storage::File` which stores everything in plain text files.

+`dir` is the location of your wiki, your data directory, if you are
+using `Storage::File`.

 ## Translation

 You should translate the Markdown files in the `pages` directory, and